jleajones/cpuload-app/README.md

 - [x] The front-end application should communicate with a local back-end service to retrieve CPU load average information from your computer (see below).
 - [x] The front-end application should retrieve CPU load information every 10 seconds.
-- [x] The front-end application should maintain a 10 minute window of historical CPU load information.
+- [x] The front-end application should maintain a 10 minutes window of historical CPU load information.
-  - [ ] Question: Should we cookie information from the previous visit or start fresh on every page load?
+  - [ ] Question: Should we save information from the previous visit in a cookie or start fresh on every page load?
 - [x] The front-end application should alert the user to high CPU load.
 - [x] The front-end application should alert the user when CPU load has recovered.

 ### High CPU Load

-- Alert: When average CPU is over 1 for 2 mins or more
+- Alert: When average CPU is over 1 for 2 minutes or more
-- Recovered: When average CPU Load drops below 1 for 2 mins or more
+- Recovered: When average CPU Load drops below 1 for 2 minutes or more

 ## TECH SPECS 🛠